Journey to the West: Creation and authorship

-Recent scholarship casts doubts on this attribution.
-Brown University Chinese literature scholar David Lattimore states: "The Ambassador's confidence was quite unjustified.
+More recent scholarship casts doubts on this attribution.
+Brown University Chinese literature scholar David Lattimore stated in 1983: "The Ambassador's confidence was quite unjustified.
 What the gazetteer says is that Wu wrote something called The Journey to the West.
 It mentions nothing about a novel.
 The work in question could have been any version of our story, or something else entirely."
-Translator W. J. F. Jenner points out that although Wu had knowledge of Chinese bureaucracy and politics, the novel itself does not include any political details that "a fairly well-read commoner could not have known."
+Translator W. J. F. Jenner pointed out that although Wu had knowledge of Chinese bureaucracy and politics, the novel itself does not include any political details that "a fairly well-read commoner could not have known."

+One interpretive tradition views Journey to the West as the outcome of a writing game which was popular among Chinese literati.

+The overall plot of Journey to the West was "already a part of Chinese folk and literary tradition in the form of "folk stories with informal language", a poetic novelette, and a six-part drama play series, which was transcribed and written down, before the current version was written.
+Fragments of an earlier text, Journey to the West as Storytelling, are recorded in other texts.
+The narrative threads from this earlier text which survive are the wager between the Dragon King of the Jing River and fortune teller Yuan Shoucheng and the contest between the pilgrims and the three Taoist demons in Cart Slow Kingdom.

-Regardless of the origins and authorship, Journey to the West has become the authoritative version of these folk stories, and Wu's name has become a household name accompanying the book.
+Regardless of the origins and authorship, Journey to the West has become the authoritative version of these folk stories, and while the cumulative authorship of the text is acknowledged, Wu is generally accepted as the author of the 1592 printed version widely considered canonical.